-We would like to draw your attention to the following two safety measures that must be complied with:
+We wish to draw your attention to the following 2 safety measures which must be complied with:

 - a) During operation, do not allow anyone to stand in front of the air outlet guards, in case anything is ejected from them. - b) Do not allow children younger than 14 to go near the air outlet guards.